Frequently Asked Questions (FAQs)

 What is FNII?

-FNII will be an optional Indigenous-led institution to support First Nations and Indigenous organizations to plan, procure, own and manage their infrastructure assets on their lands.
+FNII is an optional Indigenous-led institution to support First Nations and Indigenous organizations to plan, procure, own and manage their infrastructure assets on their lands.
 In 2017, First Nations leaders from across the country formed a Development Board to guide the creation of FNII.
-FNII will support those Nations and Indigenous organizations that choose to work with it to develop their infrastructure projects in a faster, more cost-effective, and sustainable manner.
-FNII is not in competition with, or duplicating roles of, regional Indigenous initiatives to assume responsibility from Canada for housing and infrastructure.
+FNII supports those Nations and Indigenous organizations that choose to work with it to develop their infrastructure projects in a faster, more cost-effective, and sustainable manner.

 Can my Nation or organization use FNII services now?

-How will FNII help participating First Nations achieve better outcomes through infrastructure development?
+How does FNII work with participating First Nations achieve better outcomes through infrastructure development?

 FNII takes a similar approach with infrastructure.
 Interested First Nations will opt into using FNII services to implement the best practices and standards for infrastructure planning, procurement, design, financing, construction, operation and maintenance.
 This will reduce the time to build infrastructure and extend the expected useful life of that infrastructure, delivering improved value for the money invested.
 It will raise participating First Nation infrastructure to national and international best practices.

-How will FNII work with the other FMA institutions?
+How does FNII work with the other FMA institutions?

 FNII will work with the other FMA institutions as follows: